widged/gb-elm-language/en/type/05-record.md

 This creates a *record constructor* that is both a function and a type.

-The function can be used to construct new records.
+The constructor act as multi-parameter functions to construct records.

 ```elm
 $ elm repl